- Article (1) Definitions

 2. The disciplinary penalties to be imposed on the Private Notary shall be as follows:

-3. The penalties imposed on the Notary Public shall be without prejudice to the civil or criminal accountability, if necessary.
+3. The penalties imposed on the Notary Public shall be without prejudice to the civil or criminal liability, if necessary.

 General Provisions